Anthony Todd Thomson: Life

 Anthony Todd Thomson was the younger son of Alexander Thomson and was born in Edinburgh, where his parents were staying temporarily, on 7 January 1778.
 His father was postmaster-general and a member of the council of the Province of Georgia, and collector of customs for the town of Savannah.
 Anthony returned to America with his parents soon after Anthony Todd, postmaster of Edinburgh, had stood sponsor to him as his godson; but when peace was declared after the American War of Independence, his father, in common with many American loyalists, threw up his appointments, and settled in Edinburgh with a small pension from the government.
 Thomson was brought up by Mrs. Rennie, who afterwards became his stepmother.
 He was educated at the Royal High School, and was nominated, by his godfather's interest, to a clerkship in the Edinburgh post office.
 He graduated doctor of medicine at the University of Edinburgh in 1799, and in November of the same year he became a member of the Royal Medical Society.
 He had previously been admitted a member of the Speculative Society, on 27 February 1798, and there formed a lifelong friendship with Lord Brougham, having already gained the affection of Henry (afterwards Lord) Cockburn.
+He spent the next twenty five years as a GP in Sloane Street, Chelsea.

 He married twice.
-In 1801 he married Christina Maxwell, and they had one son and two daughters, but she died in 1820.
+In 1801 he married Christina Maxwell, and they had one son and two daughters, but she died 6 May 1819 at their home in Sloane Street Chelsea, London.

 On 29 September 1810 Thompson attended the birth of the writer Elizabeth Gaskell, and his sister Catherine became Gaskell's stepmother.

 In 1820 he married Katherine Byerley, a prolific writer.
 She was the daughter of Thomas Byerley, connected with the Wedgwood pottery.
 They had three sons and five daughters, including Elizabeth, mother of Rennell Rodd, 1st Baron Rennell.

 On 16 July 1823 he submitted a request to Robert Dundas, 2nd Viscount Melville that his elder brother William John Thomson succeeds the late Sir Henry Raeburn as the King's Limner for Scotland, (the post was later given to David Wilkie).

 In 1828 he became the first professor of materia medica and therapeutics at London University (now University College London).
 In 1832, on the death of John Gordon Smith, he was appointed joint professor of medical jurisprudence with Andrew Amos.
 In 1837 Amos was appointed a member of the Governor-General's Council of India and so Thomson became sole professor.

 Thompson is buried at St Mary's Church Perivale, London.